 In 2008, the university research team ran an expert focus group with SSCC practitioners and managers which made clear the amount of effort they and others expended on engaging women and children in the services they offered [21]. his was particularly true of the most disadvantaged and socially isolated families in their areas.
 At the same time, the research team’s observations of practice and Southampton Primary Care Trust’s needs assessment both identified a need for practitioners to be trained in skills to support lifestyle change in patients and clients [21].
 The fact that the research and practice agendas matched so closely both eased the process and dictated the nature of the intervention that was developed.
 One of the team (JD) who had a joint appointment at the university and the primary care trust played a crucial negotiating role in the partnership.
 Her role enabled her to communicate directly with practitioners, researchers and local policy makers, and to provide a conduit for information between groups to ensure all agendas were met.

 This process ensured that the research agenda was a good fit with the needs of practitioners, and that there was sufficient evidence that Healthy Conversation Skills training was worth testing for effectiveness.
 The partnership developed a plan for assessing the impact of Healthy Conversation Skills training for SSCC staff on the diets and physical activity levels of women attending SSCCs in Southampton.
-Figure 1 is a copy of the logic model which formed the basis for the intervention and evaluation, the findings of which are reported above.Logic model for the Southampton Initiative for Health.
+Figure 1 is a copy of the logic model which formed the basis for the intervention and evaluation, the findings of which are reported above.

-Figure 1.
-Logic model for the Southampton Initiative for Health.
-The figure is a bit blurry, please provide a new figure with high resolution.
+Figure 1: Logic model for the Southampton Initiative for Health, an intervention to train SureStart Children’s Centre staff in Healthy Conversation Skills in order to improve the diets, physical activity levels and well-being of women of child-bearing age.

 Following the intervention study, local commissioners were shown evidence of the effect of Healthy Conversation Skills training on the competence and confidence of their staff and this led to them commissioning the training to be delivered by the regional health promotion team to all new city council staff.
 The research team then trained the health promotion team to deliver Healthy Conversation Skills, and conducted some initial monitoring for quality assurance purposes.
 The speed with which training in Healthy Conversation Skills was commissioned and the size of the area for which it was commissioned despite lack of evidence for its effectiveness in improving women’s diets and physical activity levels, illustrate the difference in agendas between the research and practice arms of the partnership.
 The need for training in skills to support behaviour change and evidence of the intervention’s effectiveness in doing this was sufficient for commissioners.
 This early adoption of a programme in the absence of conclusive evidence of effectiveness is not unique to Healthy Conversation Skills.
 The SureStart scheme was itself taken from pilot to full national roll-out before there was any formal evidence of its effectiveness [36].

 May proposes that for an intervention to be successfully translated or ‘normalised’ it needs to be workable in everyday practice, that the social system needs to exist to support coordination of implementation, that there has to be commitment on the part of the individuals involved and that this commitment to action has to be ongoing [37].
 The process of agenda matching undertaken by the Southampton Initiative for Health was an attempt to maximise this support and commitment.
 Experience suggests that it may be facilitated by genuine partnerships between all agents in the process.